pritishgp/Complete-MySQL-Power-BI-HR-Employee-Distribution-Dashboard/README.md

 Tools Used for Data Cleaning, Analysis and Visualization - MySQL, Power BI

-About Data Set - Data has been sourced from "Her Data Project" which contains HR data with over 22000 rows from the year 2000 to 2020.
+About Data Set - Data has been sourced from Telegram group of "Her Data Project" which contains HR data with over 22000 rows from the year 2000 to 2020.
+This is a guided project from Her Data project.

 Operations Performed:
 i.
 Data Cleaning